First UMC Newport, TN

 Celebrate Recovery Needs YOUR Help

-While we were meeting in person, we were able to partially support the ministry through donations received on Thursdays.
-Our congregation offered some support on Sundays too.
-Like everything else related to budgets, Celebrate Recovery is now running low on funds and needs your help.
+We are able to partially support the ministry through donations received on Thursdays, and our congregation offers some support on Sundays.
+Like everything else related to budgets, Celebrate Recovery needs your help.
 Please consider including Celebrate Recovery in your giving.

-To support CR, please click the botton below and choose "Celebrate Recovery" in the fund drop-down menu
+To support CR, please click the button below and choose "Celebrate Recovery" in the fund drop-down menu

 Support Celebrate Recovery